UBC-Stat-ML/rejectfree/sparse-pdmp.md

 Collection<? extends Coordinate> requiredVariables();
 ```

+which is queried by PDMPSimulator in a pre-processing stage.

 ### Interfaces ``JumpKernel`` and ``Clock``

-JumpKernel specifies the following method to implement:
+Interface JumpKernel specifies the following method to implement:

 ```java
 void simulate(Random random);